mikkohei13/Lastuja/gps-havistin/readme.md

 ## Todo

 ## Soon
-- Proper logout
-- Remove linter from fetch, update readme accordingly
-- Use Winston throughout the application
+- Use Winston throughout the application.
+See fetch/index.js for usage example
 - Fetch
     - Email validation results
     - Map taxon names to codes?